 3. The date on which the planning was created is displayed.

 4. The person who created the planning is displayed.

 5. The elements that were created during the planning can be opened.

 6. With the deletion of the record, the entire planning and all resulting objects are deleted.

 The Content tab displays the objects created with the planning.

-With the context menu on the feature class, all records belonging to the planning of this feature class can be filtered in the form or highlighted in the illustration.
+With the context menu on the feature class, all records belonging to the planning of this feature class can be filtered in the form or highlighted in the graphic.

 If you open the tree view of the feature class, all records created with the FTTx planning are displayed with

-The form can also be opened for these or the object can be highlighted in the illustration.
+The form can also be opened for these or the object can be highlighted in the graphic.